Psychology: Applied Behavior Analysis

 I. Basic Principles These courses are taken during the first year of study

 - EAB 5700 Basic Principles of Behavior (Fall)

 - EAB 5701 Basic Methods of Applied Behavior Analysis (Spring)

-III.
-Special Areas of Application Each student is required to complete three courses in areas of application that are the most fully researched and in which demand is greatest for professionals.
+II.
+Special Areas of Application Each student is required to complete four courses in areas of application that are the most fully researched and in which demand is greatest for professionals.